kumoai.experimental.rfm#

 })

-# Create LocalGraph from data
+# Create a graph from tables:

 graph = LocalGraph.from_data({